 You should buy the Tuft & Needle mattress if:

-- You prefer a slightly firm firmness – Tuft & Needle has a 7 out of 10 on the firmness scale (where 10 is the most firm).
-This gives it a slightly firm feel and is noticeably firmer than the Casper.
+- You prefer a medium feel – Tuft & Needle is a 6-6.5 out of 10 on the firmness scale (where 10 is the most firm).
+Just as with Casper, heavier sleepers may find it closer to that 6.5’ish firmness, while lighter sleepers should find it closer to a 6.

 Click here to Shop for the Tuft & Needle.